zephyrproject-rtos/zephyr/doc/subsystems/networking/qemu_setup.rst

    :build-args: client
    :compact:

-This will start 2nd QEMU instance, and you should see logging of data sent and received in both.
+This will start a second QEMU instance, where you should see logging of data sent and received in both.

 Running multiple QEMU VMs of the same sample
 ********************************************

-If you find yourself needing to run multiple instances of the same Zephyr sample application, which do not need to be able to talk to each other, the ``QEMU_INSTANCE`` argument is what you need.
+If you find yourself wanting to run multiple instances of the same Zephyr sample application, which do not need to talk to each other, use the ``QEMU_INSTANCE`` argument.

-Start socat and tunslip6 manually (avoiding loop-x.sh scripts) for as many instances as you want.
+Start ``socat`` and ``tunslip6`` manually (instead of using the ``loop-xxx.sh`` scripts) for as many instances as you want.
 Use the following as a guide, replacing MAIN or OTHER.

 Terminal #1:
 ============